By the nature of this trope, expect spoilers.

 - A Nightmare on Elm Street Part 2: Freddy's Revenge: Subverted.
 At one point during Lisa's journey into Freddy's lair, a wound on her leg is suddenly infested with insects.
 She frantically tries to get them off until she realizes that nothing is there, as it was another dream.
 Except she was never asleep—Freddy's powers are just starting to reach into the real world.

-- The Dream Master has the protagonist being coached to "lucid dream" herself out of the scary setting and onto a tropical beach.
+- A Nightmare on Elm Street 4: The Dream Master has the protagonist being coached to "lucid dream" herself out of the scary setting and onto a tropical beach.
 When the shift happens in her dream, she's wearing a bikini and lounging on a towel.
 It's quickly subverted when the glove "swims" like Jaws through the sand straight toward her.

 - Done a twice in Monster-in-Law.
 Viola imagines slamming Charlie head-first into a cake, and later, Charlie imagines whacking Viola in the head with a frying pan.